 - They assist recovery and discharged patients: For patients who are still recovering but are ready to be discharged from a hospital, a private ambulance offers their services to them at a certain rate.
 They can also help move these patients to and from a healthcare facility throughout their recovery period.

 - Private Ambulance offers outpatient medical care: Outpatient medical care can be described as the health treatment received outside a hospital.
 A private ambulance helps facilitate the movement of patients to such facilities.
 They can also help transport medical professionals to and from the patient’s home for drug administration and vital sign checkups.
 Patients likely to use this service are the elderly and non-mobile sick persons.

-Conclusion Compared to public ambulances, a private ambulance offers flexibility and choice to patient.
-Their primary services include outpatient medical care, transport of discharged patients to and from nursing homes, personal emergency services and general patient transport.
+Compared to public ambulances, a private ambulance offers flexibility and choice to patients.
+Their primary services include outpatient medical care, transport of discharged patients to and from nursing homes, personal emergency services, and general patient transport.